ectechno/nutcocojs/optimizer/README.md

 2.Set the path of js.jar, compiler.jar and boilerplatejs.build.js in Boilerplate_optimizer.bat (all files are included in the optimizer directory)

 3.Double click on Boilerplate_optimizer.bat to run

+The optimized project will be created in the same folder and will be named nutcoco-initdeploy-build as specified in the build file